Adjectives: „den/die/das“ + accusative, „dem/der“ + dative

 den + AkkusativIch kontrolliere den neuen Reisepass.
 (I check the new passport.)

 die + AkkusativSie zeigt die wichtige Sicherheitskontrolle.
-(She points out the important security check.)
+(She shows the important security check.)

 das + AkkusativWir buchen das bequeme Flugzeug.
 (We book the comfortable plane.)

 dem + DativIch zeige dem freundlichen Mitarbeiter die Unterlagen.
-(I show the documents to the friendly staff member.)
+(I show the documents to the friendly employee.)

 ohne Artikel + DativEr hilft kleinen Kindern am Flughafen.
 (He helps small children at the airport.)